wnam98/Logistic-Regression/README.md

 ## Regularization

-While a higher dimensional phi would be a more accurate classifier, it is susceptible to overfitting and would yield low testing accuracy.
+While a higher dimensional phi is a more accurate classifier, it is susceptible to overfitting and would yield low testing accuracy.
 Therefore, a regularized regression model would be required, along with a weight penalizer in the gradient descent algorithm.